AnnmarieVinish/Christ-Sem3-CSHO331CSP/Day05/networks.md

 IP Address	        Unique number assigned to each device (like a home address)

 <h2>Protocols – The Rules of Communication</h2>
-Protocols are like languages for devices to talk to each other.
+Protocols are like languages for devices to talk to each other./n
 <b>Protocol</b>	        <b>Full Form	Abbreviated</b>                  <b>Explanation</b>
 IP	              Internet                                Protocol	Gives each device an address and routes data TCP	              Transmission Control Protocol	          Makes sure data arrives completely and correctly